The inspiration for these travel diaries that I’m doing with my kids right now are based on a few truisms in my personal life.

 - Then we find whichever country the sticker takes us to on our world map.

-- Next the kids head, each to his own, computer/tablet/device and look up that country.
+- Next, the kids head, each to his own, computer/tablet/device and look up that country.
 They find something that interests them about the country.

 - Then they write about that thing/place/food as though they were actually there and actually seeing and doing the information they found online.
+Watching videos of sites in the country is a great way to experience it in a small way without the plane fare.

 They each write as many or as few words as they like.
 We do not check spelling or grammar.
 We treat it like it were actually their personal travel diary from their exotic trips around the world.